Security warnings in API requests

 Injection

 Injection flaws such as SQL, NoSQL, and command injection can occur when untrusted data is sent to an interpreter as part of a command or query.
-The attacker's malicious data can trick the interpreter into executing unintended commands or accessing data without proper authorization.
+The attacker’s malicious data can trick the interpreter into running unintended commands or accessing data without proper authorization.

 SQL injection